m-gallegos/MM2SF/README.md

                   When using the old format, the input.type file must be provided.

 Once executed, the code will produce two files gathering the same information but using slightly different formatings:

-    -_acsf_nn.out: atom chemical identity, atomic properties in order (if any), ACSF features.
+    _acsf_nn.out: atom chemical identity, atomic properties in order (if any), ACSF features.
-    -_acsf_GP.out (it uses an extended XYZ format): for each moelcule, the following format is used:
+    _acsf_GP.out (it uses an extended XYZ format): for each moelcule, the following format is used:
     22 # Number of atoms
        # Blank line
     O -1.284000 -1.369000 -0.514000 None 0.000000 0.000000 0.000011 0.020075 ....
 (Atom identity, XZY coordiantes, Atomic properties and ACSF features).